pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 916 Design Patterns

+I think I'm finally understanding the basics of design patterns, before I could not imagine how to implement them, but in this last month I have been studying every day on this subject and little by little I'm understanding I hope to finish knowing them all in this month of April.

 ##### Day 914 Kafka and Events

 Today I was studied about Kafka and notification messages system, in the microservices' architecture these notifications systems are very important, I love these architectures understand is a challenge and work with them is beautiful.

 ##### Day 913 A Little Confused

 At this moment I am was confused, I don't know how growth my knowledge and my personal career in software engineering, I am currently reading a book of Design Patterns, but I don't know maybe need learn another thing.

 ##### Day 912 Working Seriously

 I have a lot of task to do in the work, well I think that the time that me spend learning design patterns it's time to apply in my current work, I need write better code.

 ##### Day 911 Factory Pattern